wrenpurcell/TKH-WebDev-Notes-Template/ReadMe.md

 How to use:
 1. Fork and Clone this repo
 2. Open repo in VSC
-3. For each week, duplicate the note-weekly-template.md file, and put the duplicate in the weekly folder
+3. For each week, open the corresponding folder, and edit the dates and topic
 4. Edit dates and topic
 5. Every class day: add notes, resource links, and your daily reflection
 6. Push to Github after each day